repalash/threepipe/README.md

 Check out the GLTF Load example to see it in action or to check the JS equivalent code: https://threepipe.org/examples/gltf-load/

+Check out the [Plugins](#plugins) section below to learn how to add additional functionality to the viewer.

 ## License
 The core framework([src](https://github.com/repalash/threepipe/tree/master/src), [dist](https://github.com/repalash/threepipe/tree/master/dist), [examples](https://github.com/repalash/threepipe/tree/master/examples) folders) and any [plugins](https://github.com/repalash/threepipe/tree/master/plugins) without a separate license are under the [Apache 2.0 license](https://github.com/repalash/threepipe/tree/master/LICENSE).